zebware/orchesto-csi/README.md

 ## Persistent Volume Claim

 Creating a pvc requires some editing of `pvc/pvc.yaml`.
 Edit the fields `accessKeyID`, `secretAccessKey` and `region` with the correct values.
 The `region` value must match the region of your backend that was configured in the step Orchesto, above.
-The `region` must match the region of your backend that was configured in Orchesto.
+The `region` must match the region of the backend which you configured in the web-ui.

 You can find the region in the [dashboard](http://localhost:9090/orchesto/#/dashboard)

-When the `pvc.yaml` file is updated go ahead and apply it.
+Go ahead and apply `pvc/pvc.yaml` after you configured it.

 ```sh
 kubectl apply -f pvc/pvc.yaml
 ```

 ## Pod

-Launch a pod
+Launch a pod using the pvc-claim

 ```sh
 kubectl apply -f pod/pod.yaml